J.D., Benjamin N. Cardozo School of Law, 1982

 B.A., State University of New York at Binghamton, 1977

 Suzanne Silverman is a transportation attorney focusing her practice on transactional and regulatory issues related to railroad and transit infrastructure projects and brings substantial expertise in real estate, joint development projects, and railroad negotiations to the Firm’s practice.
 Prior to joining the Firm, Suzanne was a Senior Director in New Jersey Transit Corporation’s Capital Planning and Programs department from 2011 through 2018 and represented NJ TRANSIT as a Deputy Attorney General from 1993 through 2011.
 Her practice focuses on recommending, developing, and implementing strategies during the planning, design, and construction phases that achieve a project’s objectives in a cost-effective manner.
 She negotiates the acquisition of rail lines and assembles right-of-way for new commuter and light rail service expansions, as well as new stations and related facilities.
-Suzanne has a breadth of experience negotiating and drafting utility relocation, operating, design, construction, force account, cost and risk allocation, jurisdictional, and shared use agreements.
+Suzanne has a breadth of experience negotiating and drafting P3 procurement documents, operating and maintenance, design, construction, force account, cost and risk allocation, jurisdictional, and shared use agreements.

 Suzanne also has extensive experience interfacing with agencies such as the Port Authority of New York and New Jersey, the Federal Transit Administration, the Federal Railroad Administration, and the U.S. DOT Build America Bureau and has worked closely with Amtrak and railroads.
 She is an expert with railroad negotiations, real estate, and joint development projects.
 Prior to her career with NJ TRANSIT, Suzanne was corporate counsel to a real estate developer in New York City where she had extensive experience negotiating commercial and retail leases.

 Portal North Bridge Project

-An estimated $1.7 billion project involving replacement of existing Portal Bridge with new bridge and right-of-way encompassing 2.5 miles adjacent to the Northeast Corridor; negotiated funding, design, construction, utility relocation, and interagency agreements; lead for development of financial plan including a Core Capacity Grant application with the FTA and TIFIA loan application with the U.S. DOT Build America Bureau
+An estimated $1.7 billion railroad bridge relocation and replacement project with a new bridge and right-of-way encompassing 2.5 miles adjacent to the Northeast Corridor; negotiating funding, design, construction, utility relocation, and interagency agreements; lead for development of financial plan including a Core Capacity Grant application with the FTA and TIFIA loan application with the U.S. DOT Build America Bureau